The Secret of the Cancerless Village

 The cancerless village

-To understand a little more about this incredible place it’s necessary to tell you about a particular genetic condition: Laron syndrome.
+To understand a little more about this incredible place it’s necessary to tell you about a genetic condition: Laron syndrome.

 Laron syndrome is a rare, hereditary disease that causes a deficiency in growth.
 Moreover, this genetic trait creates 100% immunity to cancer and also diabetes.